nicolastah/semantic-style-transfer/README.md

 ```

 #### Note about ```semantic-styles``` and ```mask```
+- ```mask```  is a  ```.mat```  file.
+Use the given script to convert segmentation masks to ```.mat```.
 - The number of input style has be equalled to the number of semantic regions in the content image.
 - The method works for content images with more than 2 regions.

 #### Note about ```gradient-capping``` and ```capped_objs```

-Can put some links to some semantic segmentation algorithms
-Explain how to put the mask in my programm
+ - The segmentation masks used in this project are from [COCO](http://cocodataset.org/).
+ - The more acurate the segmentation masks are, the best the results are.
+ - Gradient capping can be combined with erosion / dilation to improve the results.
+ - You might need to increase ```tv-weight``` to smooth transition between objects when using gradient capping.

 ## Acknowledgements
 - Guided Gram Matrices is based on Gatys' paper [Controlling Perceptual Factors in Neural Style Transfer](https://arxiv.org/abs/1611.07865)
-- Our implementation is based on [anishathalye/neural-style](https://github.com/anishathalye/neural-style)
+- Our implementation is borrows heavily from [anishathalye/neural-style](https://github.com/anishathalye/neural-style)
 - Greats tips to obtain good results from [titu1994/Neural-Style-Transfer](https://github.com/titu1994/Neural-Style-Transfer)
-- Our work is an implement of XX
+- Some formatting was borrowed from [jcjohnson/fast-neural-style](https://github.com/jcjohnson/fast-neural-style)

 ## Citation
 ```